Azure/azure-sdk/docs/android/design.md

 ## Pagination

+### TODO: Revise

 Azure client libraries eschew low-level pagination APIs in favor of high-level abstractions that implement per-item iterators.
 High-level APIs are easy for developers to use for the majority of use cases but can be more confusing when finer-grained control is required (for example, over-quota/throttling) and debugging when things go wrong.
 Other guidelines in this document work to mitigate this limitation, for example by providing robust logging, tracing, and pipeline customization options.

 {% include requirement/MUST id="android-pagination-sync-support" %} return `PagedDataCollection<T, P>` for APIs that expose paginated collections.
 The `PagedDataCollection<T, P>` type (located in Azure Core) provides access to paged results on a per-page basis.

-{% include requirement/MUST id="android-pagination-rest-sync-support" %} return `PagedDataResonseCollection<T, P>` for synchronous APIs that expose paginated collections that need to include its HTTP response details.
+{% include requirement/MUST id="android-pagination-rest-sync-support" %} return `PagedDataResponseCollection<T, P>` for synchronous APIs that expose paginated collections that need to include its HTTP response details.
 The `PagedDataResponseCollection<T, P>` type (located in Azure Core) provides access to paged results on a per-page basis.

 {% include requirement/MUST id="android-pagination-rest-async-support" %} return `PagedDataCollection<T, P>` for asynchronous APIs that expose paginated collections that need to include its HTTP response details.
 The `AsyncPagedDataCollection<T, P>` type (located in Azure Core) provides access to paged results on a per-page basis.